vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager.md

 category: "Storefront Development"
 excerpt: "In this guide, you will learn how to track and analyze data from your store using Google Analytics 4"
 ---
+> ⚠️ This documentation is currently under development.
+We'll communicate once we have the final revision.

 In this guide, you will learn how to track and analyze data from your store using Google Analytics 4.
 Specifically, you will: